 Here at data·yze, we're a fan of smart everything.
 404 error pages are no exception.
 We weren't content with a humorous message on a static page.
 We wanted our error pages to be able to automatically figure out where the user intended to go.
 The more automated the process, the better.
-Our first version of a smart 404 page used the requested URL to search for the intended on.
+One way to achieve this goal is to use the requested URL to search for the intended page.

-Many of the 404s encountered on our server are the results of typos and partially copied URLs.
-In these cases the requested URL was similar to the intended one.
 If we're following Search Engine Optimization (SEO) best practices, the URL should contain keywords about the page.
-We could parse these keywords out of the URL.
-A search engine could grapple onto the key words and identify all the pages that matched them.
+Two similarly spelled URLs may have some key words in common.
+We could parse these keywords out of the requested URL.
+A search engine could then use these key words and identify all the pages that matched them.

 The code is as follows: